Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Adding to your Library

 1. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`.
-    *   If you know that you will not use specific classes in the *.neuralNet or *.imageRetriever packagesyou can remove them now.
+    *   If you know that you will not use specific classes in the *.neuralNet or *.imageRetriever packages you can remove them now.
 2. Run `./gradlew objectRecognitionSource:assemble` or `.\gradlew objectRecognitionSource:assemble` depending on the OS.
 3. Navigate to `<repo location>/vantiq-extension-sources/objectRecognitionSource/build/libs` and copy `objectRecognitionSource.jar` into your project.
 4. Add the dependencies found in `<repo location>/vantiq-extension-sources/objectRecognitionSource/build.gradle` to your project.